 According to Generations United (www.gu.org) these multigenerational households have rapidly increased in the last few years.
 They note one in six Americans currently lives in a multigenerational household.
 This number has increased dramatically.
 In 1980 multigenerational households accounted for only 12 percent of the U.S. population.
 By 2010 that number had climbed to an estimated 16.1 percent.
 In 2014 Pew Research said 60.6 million people, or 19 percent of the U.S. population, lived in multigenerational homes.
 As many as 40 percent of nonwhite and 42 percent of Asian-Americans lived in shared households.
 About 4.2 million of the 113.6 million U.S. Households consist of three or more generations.

 "The number of older Americans living together with younger family members continues to climb," declared Jesse Slome, AALTCI's director.
-Slome points to recent data that reported the in 2006 only 20 percent of those 85 and older lived in a multi-generational setting.
+Slome points to recent data that reported in 2006, only 20 percent of those 85 and older lived in a multigenerational setting.

 The need for Long-Term Care Services & Supports has increased over the years with the advances in medical science and increased longevity.
-The amount of people who plan for the financial costs and burdens of aging is still fairly low and without such plan, families will do whatever it takes to provide care for elder family members.
-This creates a tremendous burden on the younger generation who have careers, responsibilities and their own families to consider.
+The amount of people who plan for the financial costs and burdens of aging is still relatively low, and without such a plan, families will do whatever it takes to provide care for elderly family members.
+This creates a tremendous burden on the younger generation who have careers, responsibilities, and their own families to consider.

 "I would expect the trend to continue with more Americans living with and caring for their aging parents," Slome predicted.
 "For many of these individuals and families, a different means of approaching long-term care planning could be extremely beneficial."

 Slome suggested millions of Americans would benefit from a form of long-term care planning that included smaller and shorter long-term care insurance policies and where they are available short-term care insurance policies.
-The latter offer benefits because some policies can be obtained at older ages, well into the applicant's 80s.
+The latter offers benefits to more people because these limited-duration plans can be obtained at older ages, well into the applicant's 80s.

-Many experts suggest obtaining a full benefit Long-Term Care policy prior to retirement.
-However, if a person is older than 70 those options may be limited due to the person's health or the overall cost.
+Many experts suggest obtaining a full benefit Long-Term Care policy before retirement.
+However, if a person is older than 70, those options may be limited due to the person's health or the overall cost.
 These shorter-duration plans could be a possible solution to reduce the burden on the adult children of these older people.